-The Equilibrium Therapy Massage Mitt is a handy tool to help keep your horse relaxed and supple.
+The Equilibrium Massage Mitt is a handy tool to help keep your horse relaxed and flexible.
 It can be used in a variety of ways to help your horse.

 General Massage/Warm Up

 You can use the mitt as a general full body warm up for the horse or use it to target discipline specific muscle groups.